A duality of locally compact groups which does not involve the Haar measure: Introduction

 In this setting, the duality problem has been solved by the theory of Kac algebras (the canonical reference is \cite{enock}), a theory later developed to that of locally compact quantum groups (see a recent survey monograph \cite{hajac}).
 A conceptual difference between this theory and that of Pontryagin is the distinguished role of the Haar measure (or its generalization called the Haar weight).
 In the classical theory, the dual group is defined in purely algebraic and topological terms: it is just the group of continuous characters.
 On the contrary, in the theory of Kac algebras the Haar weight is a part of the definition and is crucial in the construction of the dual object.

-In this paper, we propose another solution to the problem above, which does not use the Haar weight to define the duality.
+There has been a number of duality theorems which did not use the Haar measure explicitly.
+One alternative is the approach of multiplicative unitaries, developed mainly by S.~Baaj and G.~Skandalis \cite{baaj}, S.~L.~Woronowicz, T.~Masuda and Y.~Nakagami \cite{woron}, \cite{mn}, \cite{woron-mn}.
+These results have in common the fact that they are not constructive; formulating sufficient conditions for a duality, they do not present a means of obtaining reflexive objects (except for deriving them from a Haar weight).

+Another alternative, very close to the present paper, is the work of E.~Kirchberg \cite{kirchberg} and its development by J.~Kustermans \cite{kustermans} and Ch.-K.~Ng \cite{ng}.
+The main idea is to define a dual algebra on the basis of ``unitary'' corepresentations.
+In the case when a Haar weight exists, one can show that the second dual algebra is isomorphic to the initial one.
+It would be very attracting to know that the first dual of any algebra is isomorphic to the third dual: this would give then a means of constructing reflexive algebras from any given ones.
+But for the moment, there are no such theorems.

+In this paper, we propose another functor, close to the functor of Kirchberg, which has the following advantages.
+First, it is more explicit and accordingly more easy to calculate.
+Second, one can show that every commutative or cocommutative algebra in the range of our functor comes from a locally compact group and as a consequence is reflexive.
+This provides ground to a conjecture that the dual of every algebra is reflexive.